vanboxen/vanboxen.github.io/posts/Welcome file.md

 | Sitemaps | 1 |
 | Cleaned | 0 |

 > In case of errors, google is your friend!
-But usually is realted with a misstypo inside the config file or something that maybe is obsolete for your version of HUGO.
+But usually is related with a miss-typo inside the config file or something that maybe is obsolete for your version of HUGO.

 ## First post!
 Getting big
 To post just execute: